sebivenlo/jhipster/README.md

 yarn start
 ```
 - Please open your generated project in Netbeans
 - Continue the workshop by starting to [configure your JHipster application](https://github.com/sebivenlo/jhipster/blob/master/AssignmentConfiguring.MD)

+## If you do not get a working application running..

+- Make sure you follow the manual installation instructions atleast until generating the application
+- Clone the StartingApp project from the github repository
+- Please open your project in Netbeans
+- Continue the workshop by starting to [configure your JHipster application](https://github.com/sebivenlo/jhipster/blob/master/AssignmentConfiguring.MD)